About Goodbye Butterflies

 Out of all of this has been born my passion for sharing mindfulness as the way beyond stage fright through Goodbye Butterflies.

 You don’t need to shave your head, become a Hindu fakir, or spend years on a therapist’s couch to find your way do so.
 You just need to apply a little age-old wisdom that’s quickly gaining scientific validity in our own century.

 Let's Get Started!

 Ready to find your own way beyond stage fright?
-To get things rolling, here's FREE access to my new report:
+To get things rolling, try my FREE 4-part video training course.

 You'll also get: